getpatchwork/patchwork/docs/deployment/upgrading.rst

 understand these requirements and can fulfil them.
 This is particularly true for users relying on distro-provided packages, who may have to deal with older versions of a package or may be missing a package altogether (though we try to avoid this).
-Such changes are usually listed in the `UPGRADING` document, but you can also diff the `requirements.txt` files in each release for comparison.
+Such changes are usually listed in the :doc:`/releases/index`, but you can also diff the `requirements.txt` files in each release for comparison.

 Collect Static Files